hexydec/htmldoc/readme.md

 - [About Document Recycling](docs/recycling.md)
 - [Object Performance](docs/performance.md)

+## Contributing

+If you find an issue with HTMLDoc, please create an issue in the tracker.

+If you wish to fix an issues yourself, please fork the code, fix the issue, then create a pull request, and I will evaluate your submission.

 ## Licence

 The MIT License (MIT).
 Please see [License File](LICENCE) for more information.